IBM System/7: Maritime Application/Bridge System

+IBM announced this system on October 15, 1973 and by the end of 1979 over 100 vessels were using it.

 This solution was the first navigational aid that the Control Engineering Department of Lloyds Register added to their list of Approved Control and Electrical Equipment.

 The System/7 Maritime Application/Bridge System is designed to make the navigation of large ships safer and more efficient, by reducing the amount of data that bridge personnel needed to correlate while improving how it is presented.